 A useful tool for complicated compilations is the utility make.
-Its documentation is several hundred pages which can be accessed through the info pages27 and the interested reader is encouraged to browse through it.
-If in the current directory there is a file named Makefile whose contents28 are then this instructs the program make how to "make" the executable file is.
+Its documentation is several hundred pages which can be accessed through the info pages26 and the interested reader is encouraged to browse through it.
+If in the current directory there is a file named Makefile whose contents27 are then this instructs the program make how to "make" the executable file is.
 What have we gained?
 In order to see that, run make for the first time.
-Then try making a trivial change in the file main.f90 and rerun make.
+Then try making a trivial change in the file main.cpp and rerun make.
 Then only the modified file is compiled and not the ones that have not been touched.
 This is accomplished by defining dependencies in Makefile which execute commands conditionally depending on the time stamps on the relevant files.
-Dependencies are defined in lines which are of the form keyword: word1 word2 For example, the line options.o: getopt.f90 defines a dependency of the file options.o from the file getopt.f90.
-Lines 2-4 in the above Makefile define variables which can be used in the commands that follow.
-There are many predefined variables29 in make which makes make programming easier.
-By using make in a large project, we can automatically link to libraries, pass complicated compiler options, do conditional compilation (depending, e.g., on the operating system, the compiler used etc), etc. A serious programmer needs to invest some time in order to use the full potential
+Dependencies are defined in lines which are of the form keyword: word1 word2 For example, the line is: \$(OBJS) defines a dependency of the file is from the files main.o ... mixmax.o.
+Lines 2-3 in the above Makefile define variables which can be used in the commands that follow.
+There are many predefined variables28 in make which makes make programming easier.
+By using make in a large project, we can automatically link to libraries, pass complicated compiler options, do conditional compilation (depending, e.g., on the operating system, the compiler used etc), etc. A serious programmer needs to invest some time in order to use the full potential of make for the needs of her project.

-$^{^{27}\}mathrm{Use}$ the command info make or visit the www address www.gnu.org/software/make/manual/make.html of make for the needs of her project30.
+$^{^{26}\}mathrm{Use}$ the command info make or visit the www address www.gnu.org/software/make/manual/make.html

-28Beware: one of the quirks of the program make is that all executable commands in Makefile must be in a line that starts exactly with a TAB.
+$^{^{27}}$ Beware: one of the quirks of the program make is that all executable commands in Makefile must be in a line that starts exactly with a TAB.
 In the example Makefile shown above, the empty space before such lines is one TAB and not 8 empty spaces.